IRATI/demonstrator/README.md

 * OVERLAY is the path (absolute or relative to the path of the demonstrator command line tool) of the overlay directory tree on the host file system

+### 4.6 **netem** directive

+An **netem** directive allows link emulation, using the *netem* features of the Linux traffic control framework.
+Any valid netem command can be used (e.g. see https://wiki.linuxfoundation.org/networking/netem).

+The syntax is as follows:

+        netem SHIM_NAME NODE_NAME NETEM_COMMAND

+where

+* SHIM\_NAME is the name of the Shim DIF where link emulation applies
+* NODE\_NAME is the name of the node for which the link must be emulated for the specified link

+Example to add a delay to node xyz in shim wan.DIF

+	netem wan.DIF xyz delay 100ms

 ###############################################################################